 It is now possible for families to have two generations who are both in their senior years at the same time!
-The club sandwich can also apply to someone who is in her 40’s who has teenagers at home, while also assisting her 68 year old parents and her 92 year old grandparents.
+The club sandwich can also apply to someone who is in her 40’s who has teenagers at home, while also assisting her 68-year-old parents and her 92-year-old grandparents.
 A woman in this situation is caring for two senior generations simultaneously, while also raising her own family.

-Add to this the pressures of work, marriage, personal life, volunteer commitments, and personal health—no wonder there is concern about the sandwich generation suffering burn-out!
+Add to this the pressures of working from home, parenting, homeschooling, marriage, personal life, and personal health—no wonder there is concern about the sandwich generation suffering burn-out!
 Often people feel that they should be able to manage all of the simultaneous caregiving because previous generations managed to do so.
-In reality, previous generations did not experience the sandwich generation phenomenon to the same degree, and they certainly did not experience club sandwich generations!
+In reality, previous generations did not experience the sandwich generation phenomenon to the same degree, and they certainly did not experience club sandwich generations or a pandemic!

-Recognizing the unique challenges faced by today’s sandwich generation will help to alleviate guilt and replace the sense of “I should be able to do this” with “where can I find meaningful assistance?".
+Recognizing the unique challenges faced by today’s sandwich generation - especially in such unique times, will help to alleviate guilt and replace the sense of “I should be able to do this” with “where can I find meaningful assistance?".
 Acknowledging that you cannot do it all alone and that you deserve assistance is the first step.
 There are services available to help so that you don't have to this all alone!

 Caring for your own health and well-being is crucial!

 Managing to eat healthy meals, and getting exercise needs to be a personal priority, not just something to do if you have time left over—because there is never time left over.
-If you are feeling completely stressed and burned out, you are in not in the best condition to care for loved ones.
+If you are feeling completely stressed and burned out, you are not in the best condition to care for loved ones.

-Intead, think about accepting homecare assitance so that you are able to lead a balanced lifestyle that cares for you too!
+Instead, think about accepting homecare assistance so that you are able to lead a balanced lifestyle that cares for you too!
 Put support systems in place to assist you in caring for your parents and grandparents.
 A loving companion aide might be just the solution to support your parents while caring for your health at the same time.

-With support systems set in place, you can avoid being toasted, and enjoy as many of your “sandwich” years as possible!
+With support systems set in place, you can avoid burn out, and enjoy your free time for some personal self-care or a well-needed vacation.

 When asked “how much do you exercise?” the answer is invariably “not enough!”
 We know that we should exercise more, but do we know what the consequences are if we fail to exercise regularly?